cau-se/theodolite/execution/README.md

 is required.
 We suggest to use a virtual environment placed in the `.venv` directory.

 **TODO** Show how to install requirements

+## Required Manual Adjustments

+Depending on your setup, some additional adjustments may be necessary:

+* Change Kafka and Zookeeper servers in the Kubernetes deployments (uc1-application etc.) and `run_XX.sh` scripts
+* Change Prometheus' URL in `lag_analysis.py`
+* Change the path to your Python 3.7 virtual environment in the `run_XX.sh` schripts (to find the venv's `bin/activate`)
+* *Please let us know if there are further adjustments necessary*